Adolfo Rodríguez Saá: Presidency

 President Fernando de la Rúa resigned after the December 2001 riots that had been caused by the 1998–2002 Argentine great depression.
 As his vice president Carlos Álvarez had resigned as well months before, Congress called for a special assembly to designate a new president.
 Until then, Ramón Puerta served as acting president from 21 December to 22 December.
 Adolfo Rodríguez Saá became president after being elected with 169 votes to 138.
 He was supported by the PJ and smaller right-wing parties such as Republican Force and Action for the Republic.
 The Unión Cívica Radical (UCR) and Alternative for a Republic of Equals voted against him.
 He was replaced in the governor's office by vice-governor María Alicia Lemme, and took office on 23 December 2001.

 Rodríguez Saá got the mandate of president with instructions from the Assembly to call for elections the following 3 March, with a ballotage round on 17 March if needed.
 The new president would complete de la Rúa's term of office.
 Those elections were to be held under the ley de lemas with double simultaneous voting, with the victor scheduled to take office on 5 April.

 During his short time in office, Rodríguez Saá announced the creation of a new currency, the argentino, which would have circulated alongside the peso and the dollar.
-The civil unrest of previous days resurfaced when he announced his cabinet, as it included Carlos Grosso as Chief of the Cabinet of Ministers.
+The civil unrest of previous days resurfaced when he announced the composition of his cabinet that, although having well known and respected figures such as Luis Lusquiños and Oraldo Britos, it also included Carlos Grosso as Chief of the Cabinet of Ministers.
 Grosso was a very unpopular former mayor of Buenos Aires.
 As a result, Rodríguez Saá gave up his whole cabinet before they could take office, with the sole exception of Rodolfo Gabrielli, in the Interior Ministry.
 He also declared a sovereign default on the Argentine national debt, which was celebrated by the chamber of deputies.
 It was the highest sovereign default in history.
 Those measures, uncharacteristic of a president with a brief term of office, were resented by the leaders of the Justicialist party.